-Over some years the Conservation Council and member groups have been working to have the loss of mature native trees recognised as a key threatening process under the Nature Conservation Act 2014.
+Some good news for the environment!
+Our submission to have the loss of mature native trees recognised as a key threatening process under the Nature Conservation Act 2014 has been accepted.

 The submission to the Scientific Committee was made on behalf of Conservation Council ACT Region; Friends of Grasslands; Australian Native Plant Society Canberra Region; Canberra Ornithologists Group; and Field Naturalists Association of Canberra.
 It followed an Environment Exchange on mature native trees and the released of public information on saving mature native trees.

-The Scientific Committee considered the submission and sought further advice from us and also from CSIRO scientists, a range of academics, and various other reports and sources.
-We waited – this was a scientific process rather than a campaign! – and offered assistance and further information and occasionally asked “are we were there yet?”.
+The Scientific Committee considered the submission and sought further advice from us, CSIRO scientists, academics, and other reports.
+We waited – this was a scientific process not a campaign! – and offered assistance and information when we could, and occasionally asked “are we were there yet?”